learn-co-curriculum/files-and-filetypes-readme/README.md

-Things in _text_ files are HTML, letters to grandma, a list of student grades for a gradebook program, directions to Carnegie Hall, etc.  We create these _text_ files with _text editors_ like LearnIDE's editor, Atom, Sublime Text, vim, or emacs.
+Things in _text_ files are HTML, letters to grandma, a list of student grades for a gradebook program, directions to Carnegie Hall, etc.  We create these _text_ files with _text editors_ like the LearnIDE editor, Atom, Sublime Text, vim, or emacs.

 > **ASIDE:** You might hear some developers call text files